Actress Halle Berry once said in an interview with Yahoo! Style that she has worn a bra to bed every night since she was 16 to keep her breasts perky.

 Dr. Deborah Axelrod, a breast surgeon told Shape Magazine, "Underwire bras do not cause or increase your risk of breast cancer."
 She goes on to say that there is simply no scientific evidence to support the theory, so rest assured that your bra is not going to give you cancer.

-This one may be true.
+This one is actually possible--but very rarely so.
 There is a type of yeast infection that can happen due to yeast overgrowth in the folds underneath or between your breasts.
+But for most women this is never an issue.

-Women who are overweight or diabetic are more likely to get this type of yeast infection.
-Wearing a bra to sleep can trap sweat and moisture in the folds of the skin.
+For some women who are overweight or diabetic and have a history of this type of infection there can be a risk of experiencing an issue.
+For some of these women wearing a bra to sleep can trap sweat and moisture in the folds of the skin and increase the risk of problems.

 Symptoms include a shiny, red rash in the breast folds, itching, burning, and pain at the rash site.
 It’s important to wash your bras regularly, especially if you think you may have a yeast infection.
 If you have any symptoms talk to your doctor as soon as possible.